firefox-devtools/debugger/docs/mochitests.md

 ./mach mochitest --jsdebugger browser_dbg-editor-highlight # runs one test with the browser toolbox open
 ```

-This works because we've symlinked the local mochitests into where the debugger lives in Firefox.
-Any changes to the tests in `src/test/mochitest` will be reflected and you can re-run the tests.

 Visit the [mochitest](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/Mochitest) MDN page to learn more about mochitests and more advanced arguments.
 A few tips:

-* Passing `--jsdebugger` will open a JavaScript debugger and allow you to debug the tests (sometimes can be fickle)
-* Add `{ "logging": { "actions": true } }` to your local config file to see verbose logs of all the redux actions

 #### For Windows Developers